 Clinical trials are studies that determine if a new treatment is safe and effective in people.
+These research studies are key steps in the approval of new therapies by the U.S. Food and Drug Administration (FDA).
 More food allergy clinical trials are underway today than ever before.
-These studies are the key to preventing dangerous food allergy reactions and finding a cure.

 Clinical trials are usually conducted at major medical centers.
 Funding for a study may come from a number of sources, including the federal government’s National Institutes of Health (NIH), nonprofit organizations such as FARE, and pharmaceutical or biotechnology companies.

 Participation in a clinical trial is a significant decision for you and your family.
 To make an informed decision, you’ll want to weigh the benefits and risks of the study you’re considering.
 You’ll also want to consult your physician, talk to family and friends, and learn all you can.

 Reasons to participate in a clinical trial include:

 - The opportunity to contribute directly to the search for new treatments and a cure

 - The possibility of benefiting from a promising new treatment before it is widely available